-The work of recognition and socio-spatial observation was fundamental to this case study.
-Non-participatory observation in strategic sites within the neighborhood, as well as geographical data collection allowed me to comprehend the patterns of distribution, the construction of integration and appropriation spaces, and the re-signification of the neighborhood as a result of the interventions of migrants in the territory.
+The work of geo-locating my observations was fundamental to this case study.
+Non-participatory observation in the neighborhood, as well as geographical data collection allowed me to understand the distribution of migrants, the process of integration, and the re-signification of the neighborhood as a result of the interventions of migrants in the territory.
 Going through the neighborhood has confirmed that even though Latino migrants are spread throughout East Boston, they have managed to create sub-territories of appropriation in which they express their culture and defy the neighborhood with their own strengthened identity.

 Prior to interviews and fieldwork, I performed a literature review and analysis of quantitative data collected from several sources cataloging demographics, urban planning, and development at the national and local levels, some of which were developed by CBOs and government agencies.

 This case focuses on the Central American-originating population of East Boston due to my interest in understanding the dense presence of this community in this particular area of Boston, and the constant flows of displacement over the past few years.
 I explore the vulnerable situation that thousands of TPS holders are facing because of current political and social pressure that is putting people at risk of falling into irregular migratory conditions.
 Despite this focus, the study reflects many other nationalities that are connected with the Hispanic and Latino communities in the neighborhood.